 - Set your Risk Limit: it’s important to follow a strict risk management plan when it comes to short-term trading.
 Set your stop loss and take profit levels and never exceed your risk ratio per trade.
 Check out these steps for effective Forex Risk Management.

 - Calculate Trading Costs: these are the costs the trader endures in order to perform each transaction.
-This includes spread, commission and swaps for some accounts.
-Make sure you calculate trading costs per trade and compare it with potential profits.
+This includes spread, commission, and swaps for some accounts.
+Make sure you calculate trading costs per trade and compare them with potential profits.

 - Focus on One Trade: avoid distracting yourself with multiple trades.
 Instead, focus on one trade at a time.
 Few profitable trades are always better.

 - Measure your Performance: always keep a track of your trading history.
 This allows you to measure your trading performance every while so you can evaluate your progress.

 When trading forex for the short term, it is better to mix technical analysis with fundamental analysis.
 Use technical analysis to identify entry and exit levels, evaluate price movements and detect price patterns.
 Meanwhile, fundamental analysis will help you consider economic factors that may affect your trade like data releases or interest rate decisions.

 Trend Trading: It is a simple strategy as you buy when prices are rising and sell when prices fall.
 It involves checking longer-term charts to identify the trend.
 Once the overall trend is identified, trends in shorter time frames shall be moving in the same direction.
 Learn more on forex trend analysis.